 Holme’s research focuses on the politics and implementation of educational policy, with a particular focus on the relationship among school reform, equity, and diversity in schools.
 She seeks to understand how the structure of opportunity within metropolitan areas relates to schooling conditions and outcomes for students, and to examine how educational policies interact with, or are influenced by, these larger metropolitan opportunity structures.

 David S. Kirk – Department of Sociology & Population Research Center

-Kirk’s research is focused on three inter-related themes: first, the legitimacy of the law and the effects of illegitimacy on crime and the willingness of residents to cooperate with the police; second, the effects of criminal sanctions on future life chances and social inequality; and third, prisoner reentry and the consequences of housing and parole policies for offender reintegration.
-Kirk is the Vice-Chair of the Austin/Travis County Reentry Roundtable, and is the research advisor to the City of Austin’s Restore Rundberg neighborhood revitalization initiative.
+Kirk’s research is focused on three inter-related themes: first, the legitimacy of the law and the effects of illegitimacy on crime; second, neighborhood crime prevention; and third, prisoner reentry and the consequences of housing and parole policies for offender reintegration.
+Kirk is the Chair of the Austin/Travis County Reentry Roundtable.

 Elizabeth Mueller – School of Architecture

 Mueller is interested in the social make up of cities and how city policies reinforce or challenge existing divisions between socioeconomic and racial groups.
 Her current research focuses on the tension between local goals and policies for city planning and for affordable housing.

 Jim Walker – Office of Campus Planning & Facilities Management